-A color-wash technique adds subtle interest to a wall.
-To get the look in this bedroom, we used three damp lamb's wool cloths and light, medium, and dark shades of turquoise paint.
+A color-wash technique adds subtle interest to an accent wall.
+To get the look for this bedroom project, we used three damp lamb's wool cloths and light, medium, and dark shades of turquoise paint.
 Working from one side of the room to the other, dip one cloth in the light paint and drag it up and down the wall.
 To transition to the medium color, dip the cloth in both the light and medium colors and apply to the wall in the same way.
 Lightly blend the colors with a wet brush.
 Continue with the medium color, then repeat the blending technique to transition to the dark color.

 Cut a piece of plywood to desired size (ours fits a queen bed).
 Gently clean the boards with a damp cloth, but don’t scrub or sand away the weathered character.
 Cut boards as needed, and nail them to cover the plywood.
 For the whitewash finish, we diluted 1/3 cup white paint with 1/2 cup water and brushed on the mixture.
 When dry, we taped off boards and created color blocks using a blue spruce hue.
 The soothing shade works perfectly in a bedroom, and the color blocks add a modern touch to the piece.
 Screw the headboard into studs in your wall, or hang with wood cleats.

 DIY Tip: Look for barn boards at architectural salvage shops, or ask around a rural community and you might get some for free.